miketromba/mike.gg/content/posts/public-competence.md

 date: 2024-01-03
 ---

-I created this website today and I'd like kick it off by sharing the rationale behind it.
+I created this website today and I thought I'd kick it off by sharing the rationale behind it.

 **Reasons to create a personal website in no particular order:**